picklerick0316/Exploratory-Data-Analysis-week4/CodeBook.md

-title: "Getting-and-Cleaning-Data-Week-4-Assignment"

-author: "Michael Schroff"

-date: "25.01.2018"

-output: "tidydate.txt""

-Code Book
-The final summary tidy dataset "tidydata.txt" contains the average of each variable for each activity and each subject from the Human Activity Recognition Using Smartphones Data Set

-Description
+The variables in the tidy data
-Data in dataset contains 180 rows and 68 columns for
+Tidy data contains 180 rows and 68 columns.
+Each row has averaged variables for each subject and each activity.

-•mean(): Mean value

-•std(): Standard deviation

-Identifiers
-The base data is grouped by the following values to build mean value and the standard deviation std()

-•subject - The ID of the test subject

-•activity - The type of activity performed when the corresponding measurements were taken

-Activity
+Only all the variables estimated from mean and standard deviation in the tidy set were kept. mean(): Mean value std(): Standard deviation
+The data were averaged based on subject and activity group.
-The 30 subject are numbered sequentially from 1 to 30.
+Subject column is numbered sequentially from 1 to 30.
 Activity column has 6 types as listed below.

 1.WALKING
 2.WALKING_UPSTAIRS
 3.WALKING_DOWNSTAIRS
 4.SITTING
 5.STANDING
 6.LAYING

 Measurements of the tidy dataset